Atyap: Subgroups and clans

+The Atyap sub-groups consists of a group of seven or eight ethnic groups namely: Agworog, Asholyio, Atyap proper, Atyecharak, Atyuku, Fantswam and Takad.
+The Bajju are considered as a part of this group due to their cultural and linguistic similarities, although each of these groups consider itself independent of the Atyap ethnic identity.

+In terms of clans, each of the subgroups has its clans and subclans.
+The Agworog have two main clans: Ankwai and Kpashang.
+The Asholyio have four: Neabwaat, Nelutswe, Neswe and Nezam.
+The Atyap proper have four main clans: Agbaat, Aminyam, Aku and Ashokwa.
+The Fantswam have six: Manyii, Takau, Takum, Zakhwo, Zibyin and Zikpak.

 History

 Prehistoric era

 It has already been established earlier that the Atyap occupy a part of the Nok culture area, whose civilization spanned c.
 1500 BC to c.
 500 AD, with many archeological discoveries found scattered within and around Atyap land.

 Barter trade era – 18th century

-Long before the introduction of currencies into the area, the Atyap people practiced barter trade up until the mid-18th century when the Hausa traders began passing across Atyap land, importing swords, bangles and necklaces and the Zangon Katab market developed (few miles from the Atyap traditional ground or capital at A̱tyekum in an area known to the Atyap as Maba̱ta̱do also spelt Mabarado; the Hausa settlement, the Zango, and its population were and are still called "Á̱nietcen" i.e. "visitors" because that is what the Hausas remain to the Atyap.
-In otherwords, the Zango was developed in an area known as "Mabatado" to the Atyap).
+Long before the introduction of currencies into the area, the Atyap people practiced barter trade up until the mid-18th century when the Hausa traders began passing across Atyap land, importing swords, bangles and necklaces and the Zangon Katab market developed (a few miles from the Atyap traditional ground or capital at A̱tyekum – the area known to the Atyap as Maba̱ta̱do also spelt Mabarado was located around Atyekum, and it used to be a meeting place where the Atyap elders gathered to make deliberations concerning their land and people; the Hausa settlement, the Zango, and its population were and are still called "Á̱nietcen" i.e. "visitors" because that is what the Hausas remain to the Atyap.
+In otherwords, the Zango was developed in an area known as "Mabatado" to the Atyap, hence, the Hausa word for that area, "Mabaradawa").
 Before then, people took iron ore to blacksmiths to form them the tools they wanted and paid him in grains or meat.
 After the coming of the Hausa, local blacksmiths began copying the products brought in by them.

 Due to increasing volume of trade between the Atyap and the Hausa traders, the need for security became vital, the development which later led to the establishment of more markets such as the ones in Magwafan (Hausa: Bakin Kogi), Rahama, Tungan Kan (Kachechere) and Afang Aduma near Gan, although the Zangon Katab market became the most important of them all and was an important link between the four main trade routes in the area, namely: